 - Driving in heavy traffic or fear of accidents

-- Excessive noise, overcrowding and pollution
+- Excessive noise, overcrowding, and pollution

 - Uncertainty in life

-- Waiting for an important outcome
+- Waiting for a significant outcome

-- Experience or fear of any form of abuse, violence or bullying
+- Experience or fear of any form of abuse, violence, or bullying

 - Internal negative self-talk